filipgorczynski/blog.filipgorczynski.me/content/the-cult-of-done-manifesto.md

 Title: The Cult of Done Manifesto
-Date: 2020-12-21 12:34
+Date: 2021-05-14 15:28
-Modified: 2020-12-21 12:34
+Modified: 2021-05-14 15:28
 Author: filipgorczynski
 Category: Life
-Tags: #cult-of-done, #manifesto, #productivity, #self-care
+Tags: #cult-of-done, #manifesto, #productivity, #self-care, #life
 Slug: the-cult-of-done-manifesto
 Status: draft
-Summary: If you feel overwhelmed by permanent hustling, raising the bar every day, moving your boundaries much too far - which drives you crazy due to all the goals you planned to accomplish to make your inner perfectionist happy?
+Summary: Have you ever felt overwhelmed by hustle culture, by raising the bar every day, by moving your boundaries much too far - which of course drives you crazy due to all the goals you planned to accomplish to make your inner perfectionist happy?

+Have you ever felt overwhelmed by hustle culture, by raising the bar every day, by moving your boundaries much too far - which of course drives you crazy due to all the goals you planned to accomplish to make your inner perfectionist happy?

-Sadly, I do.
-While searching an easy solution to beat this procrastinator feeling I've found "The Cult of Done manifesto" document.
+Sadly, I did.
+While searching an easy solution to beat this procrastinating behaviour I've found _"The Cult of Done manifesto"_ document.

 One (from the many) of my problems is that I have a feeling, that I need to postpone action until I'll be completely ready for it.
 This way I'm not as good as I could be with software development, being entrepreneur or many other things - because I'm still not perfectly ready.
 Even if I know I'll never be fully prepared I'm still not satisfied and thus procrastinate.